realm/realm-flipper-plugin/documentation/LiveUpdating.md

   });
 ```

 Adding and editing are somewhat similiar.
 We first add the _objectKey property to the new object we receive from the phone.
-Next we convert the object which handles //TODO: ask tomasz.
+Next we convert the object which handles formatting binary data as a downloadable format.
 Finally, we add the new object to the objects in memory and update the pluginState.

 You may have noticed the function call `this.connection.send("getCurrentQuery");`.
 This sends a "state-check" to the desktop plugin:
 ```tsx